 Woodbury Financial Services, Inc. (“Broker-Dealer”) offers a range of investments and services to its clients.
-As you work with your financial professional to determine the right investments and services to achieve your investment goals, it is also important for you to understand how your Broker-Dealer and financial professional are compensated.
-This is because various forms of compensation may create potential conflicts of interest, and it is important for you to assess potential conflicts of interest in making investment decisions.
-This document is intended to help you understand how your Broker-Dealer and financial professional are compensated when you purchase a commissionable mutual fund, variable insurance product, fixed insurance, a direct or alternative investment, a 529 plan, a unit investment trusts (UITs) (all preceding products referred to as “Packaged Product” or “Packaged Products”), or become an advisory client in an asset management program.
+Woodbury Financial Services, Inc. is also dually registered as an investment adviser (“RIA”).
+Woodbury Financial Services, Inc. is a subsidiary of Advisor Group, Inc., a wholly owned subsidiary of Woodbury Financial Services, Inc. (“Advisor Group”).
+As you work with your financial professional to determine the right investments and services to achieve your investment goals, it is also important for you to understand how your Broker-Dealer, RIA, Advisor Group and financial professional are compensated.
+Certain forms of compensation can create conflicts of interest, and it is important for you to assess these conflicts of interest when making investment decisions.
+This document is intended to help you understand how your Broker-Dealer, RIA, Advisor Group and financial professional are compensated when you purchase a commissionable mutual fund, variable insurance product, fixed insurance, a direct or alternative investment, a 529 plan, a unit investment trusts (UITs) (all preceding products referred to as “Packaged Product” or “Packaged Products”), or become an advisory client in an asset management program.

 TRANSACTIONS WITH SALES COMMISSIONS